commschamp/cc_tutorial/tutorials/tutorial14/README.md

 ## Summary
 - The [CommsChampion Ecosystem](https://arobenko.github.io/cc) allows injection of custom code into the generated one.
-- The custom checksum calculation is chosen with **alg="custom** property in conjunction with **algName** which specifies class name of the custom checksum calculation class.
+- The custom checksum calculation is chosen with **alg="custom"** property in conjunction with **algName** which specifies class name of the custom checksum calculation class.
 - The frame definition will attempt to include the missing file which is supposed to define checksum calculation class.
-- The checksum class definition file needs to be implemented separately and residing in the required relative pass to the custom source directory passed to the code generator.
+- The checksum class definition file needs to be implemented separately and residing in the required relative path to the custom source directory passed to the code generator.
 - The checksum definition class must also reside inside the correct namespace used by the frame definition.
 - The code snippets for overriding **message** / **field** operation(s) need to reside in the correct relative